Fast growth in Folner sets for Thompson's group F: Notation and background

 Notice that the existence of constant $C$ satisfying the conclusion of Theorem \ref{tower_growth} for $\Gamma$ implies the main theorem for all finite generating sets.
 This is because if $\Gamma'$ is any other finite generating set, there is a constant $K >0$ such that any set which is $\varepsilon$-F\o lner with respect to $\Gamma'$ is $K\varepsilon$-F\o lner with respect to $\Gamma$.

 I will also identify elements of $F$ with the corresponding maps on sequences.
 If $T$ is in $\Tcal$ and $f$ is in $F$ with $f$ defined on all of $T$, then $T \cdot f$ is the pointwise image of $T$ under $f$.
 It is easily checked that this results in an element of $\Tcal$ and hence this defines a partial right action of $F$ on $\Tcal$.
-If $T$ is in $\Tcal$ and $f$ is in $F$, then $f$ acts properly on $T$ if it acts properly on the elements of $T$.
+If $T$ is in $\Tcal$ and $f$ is in $F$, then $f$ \emph{acts properly} on $T$ if it acts properly on the elements of $T$.
+If $\Gamma$ is a subset of $F$, then $\Gamma$ \emph{acts properly on} $T$ if each element of $\Gamma$ acts properly on $T$.
 Observe that if $(S,T)$ is a reduced tree diagram which represents $g$ and $f$ acts properly on $T$, then $(S,T \cdot f)$ is reduced and represents $f \circ g$.
 If $f$ is in $F$, I will write $(L_f,R_f)$ to denote the reduced tree diagram for $f$.